Free Influencer Marketing Series

 If a particular content piece generates excellent conversions, you can feed it into your ads engine (after getting the influencer's permission).

-Measuring conversions become more straightforward when they're tied to a direct number:
+Measuring conversions becomes more straightforward when they're tied to a direct number:

 There are two ways to track your KPIs: manual and automation.